 Cut the Fat

-Fat from your meat can drip into your grill's flame, causing it to flare up.
+Fat from meat can drip into your grill's flame, causing it to flare up.
 The flame and resulting smoke contain polycyclic aromatic hydrocarbons, or PAHs, which have also been linked to cancer.
-Trimming the fat from your meat prior to cooking can reduce PAHs, as can removing skin from chicken or fish.
+Trimming the fat from meat prior to cooking can reduce PAHs, as can removing skin from chicken or fish.
 Cooking outside the flame rather than directly over it can also help prevent flaring.

 One easy way to minimize HCAs and PAHs is to marinate meat for at least 30 minutes before grilling.
 Acidic ingredients such as vinegar, lemon juice or orange juice are especially effective.
 Or try beer, wine or even green tea.